Lou Reizner: Symphonic rock

 He then conceived and produced the orchestral version of The Who's rock opera Tommy.
 Tommy was recorded by the London Symphony Orchestra with the English Chamber Choir, conducted by David Measham and arranged by Will Malone.
-The album was launched at a live performance on 9 December 1972 at the Rainbow Theatre, London, with The LSO, The ECC, The Who and an all star cast.
+The album was launched at a live performance on December 9, 1972, at the Rainbow Theatre, London, with The LSO, The ECC, The Who and an all star cast.
 This, "the orchestrated Tommy was to be Lou's crowning achievement".

 The double album was issued in a lavish box set, with a full colour booklet including the story, the lyrics and illustrations of the cast in character, "which was at the time the most elaborate album package yet created", and which won the Best Album Package Grammy in 1974.

 Whilst still producing hard rock bands such as Three Man Army, Reizner also continued his symphonic rock work, with Rick Wakeman's concept album Journey to the Centre of the Earth.
 Issued in 1974, this also featured the LSO and the ECC, conducted by Measham and arranged by Malone.

 Film soundtracks

 The success of these extravagant productions encouraged him to work on the soundtrack to All This and World War II, a 1976 film comprising 20th Century Fox World War II newsreels, set to Beatles songs, re-recorded by current artists such as The Bee Gees, Rod Stewart, Status Quo and Peter Gabriel.
 Although the film fared badly, the soundtrack album charted in the UK and US.
 The album included Elton John's version of "Lucy In The Sky With Diamonds", which had been issued in 1974, and Rod Stewart's version of "Get Back" which became a UK hit single.
-The film also includes a Will Malone & Reizner cover of "You Never Give Me Your Money".
+The film also includes a Will Malone and Reizner cover of "You Never Give Me Your Money".

-Reizner went on to produce the music to the 1977 film Black Joy featuring Gladys Knight and the Pips, Aretha Franklin, The Drifters and The O'Jays.
+Reizner went on to produce the music to the 1977 film Black Joy featuring Gladys Knight & the Pips, Aretha Franklin, The Drifters and The O'Jays.
 He was still working prolifically, when he died of colon cancer, in June 1977.